samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 npm install moviedb-promise
 ```

-Next, we need to add some TypeScript typings for the `moviedb-promise` libary that we're about to interact with.
+Next, we need to add some TypeScript typings for the `moviedb-promise` library that we're about to interact with.
 We don't _have_ to do this, but it will make working with the library much nicer, seeing as we're using TypeScript anyway.

 Create a new file called `moviedb-promise.d.ts` inside the `custom_typings` folder and populate it with the following: